ObelusFamily/Anythink-Market-0xhp0/readme.md

 # Welcome to the Anythink Market repo

+## Installing Dependencies
+* Install dependencies at the top level by running `yarn install`
+* Install frontend dependencies by changing to the `/frontend` dir and running `yarn install`
+* Install backend dependencies by changing to the `/backend` dir and running `yarn install`

+## Starting the App
-To start the app use: `./start.sh`, it'll start both the backend and the frontend.
+* To start the app use: `./start.sh`, it'll start both the backend and the frontend.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).